Welcome to the Coyote Crisis Collaborative Website

-The Collaborative works principally through existing coalitions and association, obtaining information on community and industry gaps impacting community resiliency.
-Gaps are brought to the attention of the board for prioritization and attention.
+The Collaborative works principally through existing coalitions and associations, obtaining information on community and industry gaps impacting community resiliency.
+Gaps are brought to the attention of the board for prioritization and approval.
 Once solutions are created, they are offered to stakeholders and communities.
 Examples of key initiatives underway include development of:

 For information, contact Deb Roepke, Executive Director of the Coyote Crisis Collaborative, at 480.861.5722 or email@example.com